fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#plotterspecselector">selector</a></b></td>
         <td>object</td>
         <td>
-          Selector enables to connect the resource to the application Should match the selector of the owner - M4DApplication CRD.<br/>
+          Selector enables to connect the resource to the application Should match the selector of the owner - FybrikApplication CRD.<br/>
         </td>
         <td>true</td>
       </tr></tbody>